08 Dec Autumn Statement Newsletter – Employment

 NIC Exemption for Young Employees

-The government wants to encourage employees to become part-owners of the organisations they work for, and this apparently improves productivity and happiness in the workforce.
-The following tax reliefs will be introduced in 2014 to smooth transfers of businesses to employee-ownership trusts:
+The government wants to encourage employees to become part-owners of the organisations they work for.
+This apparently improves productivity and happiness in the workforce.
+The following tax reliefs will bring into being in 2014 to smooth transfers of businesses to employee-ownership trusts:

 – No CGT will apply on shares transferred which give rise to a controlling interest in the business passing to the employee ownership trust;